av8riowa/OpenFFL/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed for personal or small business use - see the [LICENSE](LICENSE) file for details.

 ---